- What are Atomic Swaps?

-For an atomic swap transaction to happen, both cryptocurrencies must use the same hashing function as this is crucial for HTLC to function.
-Etomic swaps was created in an attempt to make atomic swaps happen between Bitcoin tokens and Ethereum based tokens.
+For an atomic swap transaction to happen, both cryptocurrencies must use the same hashing function, as this is crucial for HTLC to function.
+Etomic swaps were created in an attempt to make atomic swaps happen between Bitcoin tokens and Ethereum-based tokens.

 - Full nodes on both parties.

-- Use of supported coins (UXTO based protocol coins, eg Bitcoin, Litecoin, Viacoin).
+- Use of supported coins (UXTO-based protocol coins, e.g. Bitcoin, Litecoin and Viacoin).

 - Power user.

-Atomic wallet is an atomic swap exchange.
-They allow two parties to trade with them as a third party.
-The process looks as follows:
+Atomic Wallet is an atomic swap exchange.
+It allows two parties to trade with it as a third party.
+The process is as follows:

-- Party A select an order from the BitTorrent order book.
+- Party A selects an order from the BitTorrent order book.

-- Party A enter an amount of coin to swap or coin to receive.
+- Party A enters an amount of coin to swap or coin to receive.

 - Party B receives notification.

 - Party A and Party B's Atomic Wallets check the contracts.